Stephanie Sanzo Shows Off Incredible Before-And-After Body Transformation In Sports Bra And Leggings

-Stephanie Sanzo showed her fans just how far she has come in her fitness journey with the newest post on her Instagram page.
+Stephanie Sanzo showed her fans just how far she has come in her fitness journey in her latest Instagram post.
 In the upload, the muscled mother-of-two shared a side-by-side comparison photo of herself in 2012 and a more recent image taken this year.
 In the throwback photo, Stephanie wore a pair of loose-fitting blue track pants and a light green tank top that she hiked up to show off her midsection.

 The outfit was a stark contrast to the one that she wore in the image of her current figure.
 In that snapshot, she rocked a black sports bra and gray leggings.
 The ensemble showed off her chiseled abs, a feature of her physique that was absent in the older photo.
 The newer image also showed off her more sculpted abs and her slimmer face.